JDuchniewicz/website-hugo/content/posts/18-10-20-first-thesis-released.md

 * Linux Device Drivers basics
 * Linux ALSA and DMA Drivers

+## Update 02.2021
+I did not write these blog entries yet as the end of the year time was rife with other project (Envidrawer, Robotics) and I will be coming back to the topic pretty soon from a different angle (I hope so!).
+If somebody cannot wait that long, please message me and I will be glad to share my experience.

 The code (with detailed guides etc.) will be available on GitHub soon (although astute readers will find almost all necessities in the paper already).

 ## Other updates
 I recently got chosen to participate in a project on element14 - a sustainable closed-space smart gardening solution utilizing less than 1m<sup>3</sup> of space [Envidrawer].
 I will probably post some more updates regarding this once the project is worth showing off :)

 I am gradually falling in love with Rust and will be trying some embedded solutions, probably mixing some freshly learned Machine Learning tricks to spice it up.
 Meanwhile, stay tuned for first post of FPGA series, coming this month!

 Thanks for reading!

 [this link]: https://jduchniewicz.com/FPGA-synth.pdf
 [already polluted]: https://www.visualcapitalist.com/wp-content/uploads/2019/04/data-generated-each-day-wide.html
 [black magic]: https://www.amazon.com/High-Speed-Digital-Design-Handbook/dp/0133957241